Table of Contents

 And that’s all for this project!

-Now we have completed our javascript section, Here is our updated output with javascript.
-Hope you like the Skill Bar. you can see output video and project screenshots.
+Now we have completed our Drag and Drop File Upload.
+Here is our updated output with JavaScript.
+I hope you like the Drag and Drop File Upload. you can see the output video and project screenshots.
 See our other blogs and gain knowledge in front-end development.
-Thank you 🙏💕!

-In this post, we learn how to create a Skill Bar using simple HTML & CSS, and javascript.
-If we made a mistake or any confusion, please drop a comment to reply or help you in easy learning.
+In this post, we learned how to create a drag and drop File Upload Using HTML, CSS, and JavaScript.
+For any queries, please drop a comment to reply or help you learn easily.